mermaid-js/mermaid/README.md

 graph TD
 ```

-Would declare a graph oriented from top to bottom.
+This declares a graph oriented from top to bottom.

 ![Example 3](http://www.sveido.com/mermaid/img/ex3.png)